Learn more about the 400-year history of the Union Flag or Union Jack.

 In March 1603 Queen Elizabeth I of England died without an heir, leaving the succession open.

-By the will of Henry VIII, the heir apparent was Edward Seymour, Lord Beauchamp – great-grandson of Henry’s younger sister Princess Mary.
-However, Elizabeth’s ministers chose to ignore his claim in favour of King James VI of Scotland, who subsequently reigned as King James VI and I.
+But Elizabeth’s ministers ignored Seymour’s claim in favour of King James VI of Scotland, who subsequently reigned as King James VI and I.

-England and Scotland remained independent countries within a new realm, the Kingdom of Great Britain, so named after the island shared by England, Scotland and Wales.
+England and Scotland remained independent countries within a new realm, the Kingdom of Great Britain, so called after the island of that name.

 A Proclamation declaring what Flags South and North Britains shall bear at Sea